microsoft/WhatTheHack/019-ThisOldDataWarehouse/Coach/Solution-01.md

 * SSIS code set refactor (Share SSIS Job with team before they load data in Synapse)
 * Data migration (with SSIS)

-Guidelines will be provided below but you will have to determine how best to migrate.
+Guidelines will be provided below, but you will have to determine how best to migrate.
 At the end of the migration compare your end state to the one we've published into the "Coach/Solutions/Challenge1" folder.
 The detailed migration guide below is here for things to consider during your migration.

 ### Database Schema migration steps

 Database schemas need to be migrated from SQL Server to Azure Synapse.
 Due to the MPP architecture, this will be more than just a data type translation exericse.
 You will need to focus on how best to distribute the data across each table follow this [document](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-overview).
 A list of unsupported data types can be found in this [article](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql/develop-tables-data-types#unsupported-data-types) and how to find the best alternative.
-For Geography fields, please advise students to drop them from the DDL statements since they will not be part of teh SSIS job.
+For Geography fields, please advise students to drop them from the DDL statements since they will not be part of the SSIS job.

-1. Go to Source database on the SQL Server environment and right click the WWI DW database and select "Generate Scripts".
+1. Go to Source database on the SQL Server environment and right-click the WWI DW database and select "Generate Scripts".
 This will export all DDL statements for the database tables and schema.
 2. Create a user defined schema for each tier of the data warehouse; Integration, Dimension, Fact.
 3. Items that require refactoring (You can refer to this [document](https://docs.microsoft.com/en-us/sql/t-sql/statements/create-table-azure-sql-data-warehouse?view=azure-sqldw-latest) for more information)
     * Data types